tarides/training-oxcaml/slides/01_local_1.md

 ---
 # List length

-Write a list length function in imperative style, using a local reference `stack_ (ref 0)`
+Write a list length function in imperative style.
+Use a `stack_ (ref 0)` local mutable counter that stores the number of traversed list elements.